Hawaii0821/FaceAttr-Analysis/README.md

 - [x] More detailed analysis about the experiment results.
 - [x] Parse the input script command.
 More study notes on the [DailyNote.md](https://github.com/JoshuaQYH/FaceAttr-Analysis/blob/master/DailyNote.md)

+## Usage

+Open the `run.sh` file, read the main.py and you can see the running arguments of model.
+> bash run.sh

 ## Problems